uosyph/alx-low_level_programming/README.md

 # Low-Level Programming - Data Structures, Algorithms, Linux/Unix System Programming.

-This repository is a collection of programs and scripts created during the low-level programming track in the ALX Software Engineering Program.<br>The repository contains multiple projects written in C, which cover topics such as data structures, algorithms, pointers, memory allocation, and more.
+This repository contains a collection of programs and scripts created during the low-level programming track of the ALX Software Engineering Program.

+These projects, primarily written in C, cover various fundamental topics including data structures, algorithms, pointers, memory allocation, and system programming.

+## Overview

+This repository serves as a comprehensive guide and reference for the various projects completed during the low-level programming track.

+Each project is designed to build upon the previous ones, progressively increasing in complexity and covering a wide range of programming concepts and techniques.

-## Structure
+## Projects

 -   [0x00.
 C - Hello, World](./0x00-hello_world)
 -   [0x01.
 C - Variables, if, else, while](./0x01-variables_if_else_while)